 - Presenting ourselves with poise and ease whilst embracing internal complexity

 Sarah is author of “Where Did You Learn To Behave Like That?
-A Coaching Guide For Working With Leaders“.
+A Coaching Guide For Working With Leaders”.
 Working globally, she is an internationally recognised expert in childhood story work with leaders providing a way for them to do deeper work on the Self.
-Her ambition as a thought leader is to help leaders recognise that their unresolved childhood stories not only impact themselves but the teams and whole systems they lead as well.
+Her ambition as a thought leader is to help leaders recognise that their unresolved childhood stories not only impact themselves but the teams and systems they lead as well.
+She is also co-Author of “The Tao of Dialogue”, which was published in 2019, has taught at the Said Business School, Oxford University, Harvard Business School and Hult Ashridge Executive Education and has been a visiting Professor at William James College, Boston MA.

 Tony Melville is Co-owner of Dialogix.
 He coaches individuals and senior leadership teams of large corporate organisations, government and public bodies as well as charitable organisations worldwide.
 He works globally and has recently been working in the Middle East, Australia, Latin America, USA and in the UK helping CEOs and their organisations identify and transform stuck patterns of behaviour.